bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/index.md

 You should upload the entire folder to your web server.
-Make sure that your web server is properly configured to run .php files as PHP scripts (otherwise, they will probably be treated as text files and their entire source code will be displayed in the visitors\' browsers.)
+Make sure that your web server is properly configured to run .php files as PHP scripts (otherwise, they will probably be treated as text files and their entire source code will be displayed in the visitors' browsers.)

 After you upload the files, you are ready to set up the database.
-Let\'s move on!
+Let's move on!

 > **IMPORTANT Security note!**